 Disabling location mocking

 Android devices (6.0+) can spoof their GPS location.
-By configuring MDM mock location restriction, you can disable location mocking on your Samsung Knox and LG GATE devices and make sure that you are getting the exact location details.
+By configuring MDM mock location restriction policy, you can disable location mocking on your Samsung Knox and LG GATE devices and make sure that you are getting the exact location details.

 Remote lock and wipe actions